 *Fever-reducing medicine and room for any other current medications

 *small photo album of children–this was originally given to me by a friend as a place to keep Emily’s picture for those times when I HAD to be able to look at her.
 Anyone who has lost a child knows this feeling and I am forever grateful for this wonderful and thoughtful gift.
+But on a safety note, this can come in extremely helpful if a child ends up lost and you need to show a photo that can be circulated to authorities.

 READ: Homemade Baby Carriers